TITLERIVALS

 Park the Bus

-Beats Counter-Attack, Direct Play Weak vs Tiki-Taka
+Beats Counter-Attack, Direct Play, Tiki-Taka, All Out Attack Weak vs Jogo Bonito

 Jogo Bonito